Soft Optimal Stop For 99% Guarantee

 - median score of top 99% percentile: around 0.72

-Values around 0.72 can be judged as "pretty good", which was our objective.
+Values around 0.72 can be judged as "pretty good" - our objective.

-Figure: for soft_factor=80% and various cutoff values, score of the lowest 1% percentile, and median score of the top 99% percentiles (for/with Octave):
+Figure: for soft_factor=80% and various cutoff values, score at the lowest 1% percentile, and median score of the top 99% percentiles:

 - Octave code to produce the figure